Aug 23, 2019

 On the road to building better risk models

 The days of relying solely on traditional socio-demographic data and manual processing in lending are clearly over.
 According to Gartner, market conditions for commercial success with AI are well aligned, making AI safe enough for CIOs to investigate, experiment with and strategize about potential application use cases.
-Lenders that choose to digitize their businesses will have the ability to deliver better customer experiences than ever before while including more unbanked and underbanked in mainstream financial services.
+Lenders that choose to tap on alternative data and digitize their businesses will have the ability to deliver better customer experiences than ever before while including more unbanked and underbanked in mainstream financial services.
 AI’s ability to handle raw and unstructured data, identify hidden dependencies and manage arbitrary complexities, gives lenders the ability to build better risk models and unleash the untapped potential of their business.